frosxt/light/README.md

 #### Will this have x feature or support?

-If there is a specific feature or support for something that you'd like to see, feel free to make a suggestion by opening an issue or making one in the discord server.
+If there is a specific feature or support for something that you'd like to see, feel free to make a suggestion by opening an issue.

 ## Optimisations